 | France | $0.02 | $0.06 |

 💡 As you can see, mobile numbers often cost 2–4× more, even within the same country.
+These incredibly low rates starting at $0.02/min represent a significant advantage over traditional carriers.

 If you're calling internationally:

 So depending on your call habits, this could double or triple your international call costs over time — especially if you're using an old-school calling plan.
+For example, if you're frequently calling the UK from the US, knowing whether you're dialing a landline or mobile can make a substantial difference in your monthly bill.

 Every country assigns number ranges to landlines and mobile phones.
 For example: